-After mentioning that Richard Lionheart’s life came to a close when he was hit by a stray arrow shot from a rebel castle in France on 26 March 1199, Steven Runciman delivers his judgement on Lionheart’s life in a single line: “He was a bad son, a bad husband and a bad king, but a gallant and splendid soldier.”
+After mentioning that Richard Lionheart’s life came to a close when he was hit by a stray arrow shot from a rebel castle in France on 26 March 1199, Steven Runciman uses a single sentence to deliver his judgement on Lionheart’s life: “He was a bad son, a bad husband and a bad king, but a gallant and splendid soldier.”
 (A History of the Crusades III: The Kingdom of Acre; Chapter III, “Coeur-de-Lion”)

-Lionheart was not fully committed to the war for the Holy Land since his priority was to safeguard the interests of his empire in England and France.
+Lionheart was not fully committed to the war for the Holy Land—his first priority was to safeguard the interests of his empire in England and France.
 He arrived in Acre on 8 June 1191 and departed for Europe on 9 October 1192.
-During his sixteen months in the Levant, Lionheart acted like a shrewd political operator and a pragmatic military commander—he carried out extensive negotiations with Emperor Saladin while fighting to defeat him in several battles.
+During his sixteen months that he spent in the Levant, Lionheart acted like a shrewd political operator and a pragmatic military commander.
+He carried out long negotiations with Emperor Saladin even as they were trying to defeat each other in a series of battles.
 He and Saladin delighted in being respectful and generous to each other.
-Lionheart realized that with the kind of military commitment that Western Europe was in a position to make in the Levant, Saladin and other oriental forces could not be defeated.
+Lionheart realized that with the kind of military commitment that Western Europe could make in the Levant, Saladin and other oriental forces could not be defeated.

-After a siege of about two years (started by King Guy in August 1189), the crusaders conquered Acre on 12 July 1191.
+After a siege that lasted for about two years (started by King Guy in August 1189), the crusaders conquered Acre on 12 July 1191.
 Lionheart played a decisive role in the success at Acre.
 In September 1191, Lionheart defeated Saladin in a battle north of Arsuf.
 Towards the end of May 1192, the crusaders had taken all the coastal areas that they had lost to Saladin.
 In January 1192, and then for the second time in June 1192, the crusaders were just ten to twelve miles from Jerusalem, which was largely undefended since most of Saladin’s forces were committed to other parts of the battlefield.
 On both occasions, Lionheart refused to besiege Jerusalem.
-Apparently he believed that even if the crusader forces managed to conquer Jerusalem, they would not be able to hold it while Saladin continued to be the ruler of Egypt and Syria.
+He believed that even if the crusaders managed to conquer Jerusalem, they would not be able to hold it while Saladin was the ruler of Egypt and Syria.